 - 1 bar (8 oz) cream cheese softened

 - 1/2 cup mayonnaise

-- Let the chicken salad hang out in the fridge for at least 4-5 hours before serving.
-This chicken salad is much better when it's cold.
+- Let the chicken salad refrigerate for at least 2 hours before serving.
+This chicken salad is much better when it's cold but can also be served immediatley after making it if wanted.
 Serve with croissants, rolls, or lettuce leaves.

 - Store leftovers in a covered container for about 3 days.